 Even if private limited companies accept the deposit from existing shareholders then it has to follow the procedures which are again time-consuming but MCA relaxed most of the requirements last year.
 The main issue which every corporate is facing because of the definition of deposit which covers almost every transaction which makes harder to adopt this route.

 In order to promote the young enterprise, the MCA further tweaked the deposit rules to secure the funding for startups companies.
-Startups in India are defined as private limited companies.
+Startup Registration in India are defined as private limited companies.
 Now if the startups receive any amount in the form of a convertible note then it shall not be considered as deposit under the Companies Act, 2013.

 Though it is not a big amount but still now startups can have a sigh of relief because otherwise, they have to follow the standard procedures which are prescribed under the companies act, 2013.